 Nothing beats a classic Tuna Pasta Salad.
 This easy salad makes a satisfying main dish for lunches on the go or a tasty side salad for your summer barbecue.

 At NWTN, we have pasta salads for everyone.
 Cheese lovers will adore this Three Cheese Ranch Pasta Salad guaranteed!
-If you want to go beyond tuna or cheese pasta salad, check out this round-up of 100+ Simple Summer Salad Recipes, Italian Pasta Salad or our new Mandarin Chicken Salad.
+If you want to go beyond tuna or cheese pasta salad, check out this round-up of 100+ Simple Summer Salad Recipes, Italian Pasta Salad, Best Chef Salad, or our new Mandarin Chicken Salad.

 Love tuna and want more?
 Try our gorgeous Ahi Tuna Salad, so good!!

 Sometimes, you just can’t beat the classics.
 This tuna pasta salad hits all the flavour notes you would expect from a salad that has withstood the test of time.
 Perfectly cooked pasta that holds all the creamy dill flavoured dressing, while the flaky chunks of tuna bring much umami flavour to the forefront.

 Simple vegetables like celery and red onion add a textural crunch, while green peas and orange cheddar cheese add a bit of visual excitement.
 When combined together, all of these ingredients make a mouthwatering salad that will have you coming back for seconds.